 - We come, not to mourn our dead soldiers, but to praise them. ~Francis A. Walker

-Have a fun, safe, and memorable Memorial Day weekend !
+Have a fun, safe, and memorable Memorial Day weekend!
+Hope you and your friends enjoy this Memorial Day trivia.

 We hope you enjoyed our assortment of Memorial Day trivia and history fun facts.